nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 - 2b.
-A person with the same details already exists.
+A client with the same details already exists.

   - 2b1.
-PROperty informs the user that the person already exists.
+PROperty informs the user that the client already exists.

     Use case ends.

 ---

-**Use case: Edit a person's details**
+**Use case: Edit a client's details**

 **MSS**

-1. User requests to edit details of a specific person.
+1. User requests to edit details of a specific client.

 2. User inputs desired edits.